clayball/nector/README.md

 Django uses [migrations](https://docs.djangoproject.com/en/1.11/topics/migrations/)
 to keep track of changes to the database's tables.

-First, create new migrations based on the Django models of our project.
+First, create new migrations based on the Django models of your project.

 ```
 $ python manage.py makemigrations
 ```

-Next, apply the migrations to our database (this will create a database if one does not already exist).
-Doing this will fill our database with the tables we need for the project.
+Next, apply the migrations to your database (this will create a database if one does not already exist).
+Doing this will fill your database with the tables you need for the project.

 ```
 $ python manage.py migrate